The most horrific nightmare is where something goes really REALLY wrong and your child dies.

 Your challenge is to grow them one and all…together.
 There’s little time.
 Life should not be the disjointed thing that modernity is telling us.
 Your son and his relationship with you will be better when YOU’RE better.
 That’s a basic TLP premise.

-But even if you’ve been through the 30-day challenge, you’ve probably found out by now that parenting skills are really people-skills that have been adapted for children.
+But even if you’re not ready for MoSIS, you’ve probably found out by now that parenting skills are really people-skills that have been adapted for children.
 We’re better off committing ourselves to work on them for the rest of our lives.
-There’s no limit to how good you can get.
-I should know.
-I’m still a work in progress.

 Emotional Intelligence and Mindfulness